 From the sea side, some of these buildings rise on interweaving wooden piles.

 Many of them have hotels, so renting an apartment in Alert Bay is much easier than in Soinchul.

-Its Boat Inn Another difference from Malcolm is that there is indeed a fire station, an ambulance, and a bunker-like police station.
+Another difference from Malcolm is that there is indeed a fire station, an ambulance, and a bunker-like police station.